Branding Solutions Terms And Conditions

 7. SUPPLY OF SERVICES

-7.1 The Supplier shall provide the Services to the Customer
+7.1 The Supplier shall provide the Services to the Customer in accordance with the

-in accordance with the Service Specification in all material respects.
+Service Specification in all material respects.

-in the Order, but any such dates shall be estimates only and time shall not be of
+the Services specified in the Order, but any such dates shall be estimates only

-the essence for the performance of the Services.
+and time shall not be of the essence for the performance of the Services.

-right to make any changes to the Services which are necessary to comply with any
+7.3 The Supplier shall have the right to make any changes to the Services which

-applicable law or safety requirement, or which do not materially affect the nature
+are necessary to comply with any applicable law or safety requirement, or which

-or quality of the Services, and the Supplier shall notify the Customer in any such
+shall notify the Customer in any such event.

-7.4 The Supplier warrants to the Customer that the Services will be provided
+7.4 The Supplier warrants to the Customer that the Services will be provided using

-using reasonable care and skill.
+reasonable care and skill.

 8. CUSTOMER’S OBLIGATIONS

-8.1 The Customer shall: (a) ensure that the terms of the
+8.1 The Customer shall: (a) ensure that the terms of the Order and (if submitted

-Order and (if submitted by the Customer) the Goods Specification are complete and
+by the Customer) the Goods Specification are complete and accurate; (b) co-operate

-accurate; (b) co-operate with the Supplier in all matters relating to the Services;
+with the Supplier in all matters relating to the Services; (c) provide the Supplier,

-(c) provide the Supplier, its employees, agents, consultants and subcontractors,
+its employees, agents, consultants and subcontractors, with access to the Customer’s

-with access to the Customer’s premises, office accommodation and other facilities
+premises, office accommodation and other facilities as reasonably required by the

-as reasonably required by the Supplier to provide the Services; (d) provide the
+Supplier to provide the Services; (d) provide the Supplier with such information

-Supplier with such information and materials as the Supplier may reasonably require
+and materials as the Supplier may reasonably require to supply the Services, and

-to supply the Services, and ensure that such information is accurate in all material
+ensure that such information is accurate in all material respects; (e) prepare the

-respects; (e) prepare the Customer’s premises for the supply of the Services; (f)
+Customer’s premises for the supply of the Services; (f) obtain and maintain all

-obtain and maintain all necessary licences, permissions and consents which may be
+necessary licences, permissions and consents which may be required for the Services

-required for the Services before the date on which the Services are to start; (g)
+before the date on which the Services are to start; (g) keep and maintain all materials,

-keep and maintain all materials, equipment, documents and other property of the
+equipment, documents and other property of the Supplier (Supplier Materials) at

-Supplier (Supplier Materials) at the Customer’s premises in safe custody at its
+the Customer’s premises in safe custody at its own risk, maintain the Supplier Materials

-Supplier, and not dispose of or use the Supplier Materials other than in accordance
+in good condition until returned to the Supplier, and not dispose of or use the

-with the Supplier’s written instructions or authorisation; (h) following delivery
+them in accordance with the Supplier’s oral or written instructions or (if there

-oral or written instructions or (if there are none) good trade practice.
+are none) good trade practice.

-the Supplier’s performance of any of its obligations in respect of the Services
+8.2 If the Supplier’s performance of any of its obligations in respect of the Services

 is prevented or delayed by any act or omission by the Customer or failure by the